annvirkk/abcflux_modeling/doc/metadata.md

 ##### Outputs in the results/final folder
 Predictive performance figures have the word prefperd in the filename plus some descriptive information on what was visualized (LOOCV results).\
 Variable importance figures have the word vip in the filename.\
-Partial dependence figures always include the word pdp and the predictor name.\
+Partial dependence figures always include the word pdp and the predictor name.

 results folder includes the variable improtance scores table for each model

 #### Quantile random forest regression visualization: predictive performance, variable importance, and partial dependence plots - [src/final_qrf_predperf_LOOCV_datasubsets](../src/final_qrf_predperf_LOOCV_datasubsets)
-This code visualizes the model performance and behaviour of the model trained without larval outbreak chamber measurements.\
+This code visualizes the model performance and behaviour of the model trained without larval outbreak chamber measurements. \
 Script done and ran on the desktop server 12/2021.
+If understanding the different model predictions is challenging, this script might need to be edited so that it produces the figures for all the models trained with different subsets.

 #### Quantile random forest regression exploration: predictive performance of the models trained with different subsets  - [src/summarize_predictive_performance_from_sensitivitytests](../src/summarize_predictive_performance_from_sensitivitytests)
 This code prints the CV performance estimates of all the trained qrf models. \